Translate Japanese video to English | HeyGen AI

 Upload and transcribe

-The transcript is translated into English with attention to context, tone, and natural phrasing.
+The transcript is translated into English with careful attention to context, tone, and natural phrasing.

 Review and export